mirleft/ocaml-tls/README.md

 currently we use the primitives from cryptokit (but are in the process of switching to ocaml-nocrypto).

 key exchange
+- DHE_RSA
 - RSA
-- DHE_RSA

 encryption
+- 3DES-CBC
 - RC4_128
-- 3DES-CBC

 mac
+- SHA1
 - MD5
-- SHA1

 TODO (before any deployment)
 ============================

-- fix random (currently 0 or a constant)
+- fix random (currently 0 -- Flow.default_config.rng)
+- fix config (currently Flow.default_config and Server.default_server_config)
 - certificate verification (not even signature is checked)
 - fix error reporting
 - bits and pieces from useful extensions (heartbeat)